NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.md

 Once the package author has added this trust policy, NuGet.org will trust GitHub Actions OIDC tokens matching this pattern much like an existing long-lived API key, with the added benefit of the trust policy never expiring.

+NuGet package sources must ensure a secure, authenticated session for the user that is adding the trust policy.
+NuGet.org requires two-factor authentication for all web UI sign-ins.

 #### What NuGet API operations can be used inside the GitHub Actions workflow?